karimulla9673-oss/Jarurat-care/README.md

 The application will open in your browser at http://localhost:3000

 Project Structure:
-patient-records-dashboard/
+JARURATCARE/
+├── node_modules/
 ├── public/
-│   ├── index.html
-│
 ├── src/
+│   ├── assets/
+│   ├── components/
+│   │   ├── AboutPage.jsx
+│   │   ├── AddPatientModal.jsx
+│   │   ├── Header.jsx
+│   │   ├── HomePage.jsx
+│   │   ├── Modal.jsx
+│   │   └── PatientsPage.jsx
+│   ├── App.css
 │   ├── App.jsx
-│   ├── index.js
+│   ├── index.css
-│   └── index.css
+│   └── main.jsx
+├── .gitignore
+├── eslint.config.js
+├── index.html
+├── package-lock.json
 ├── package.json
 ├── README.md
-└── .gitignore
+└── vite.config.js

 Usage:

-Viewing Patients
+Viewing Patients:
 1. Navigate to the Patients page from the navigation bar
 2. Browse through the patient cards displaying name, age, and contact information
-3. Use the search bar to filter patients by name in real-time Viewing Patient Details
+3. Use the search bar to filter patients by name in real-time
+4.
+Viewing Patient Details:
 1. Click the View Details button on any patient card
 2. A modal will open showing complete patient information
-3. Close the modal by clicking the X button or outside the modal Adding a New Patient
+3. Close the modal by clicking the X button or outside the modal

+Adding a New Patient:
 1. Click the Add New Patient button on the Patients page
 2. Fill in the form with patient details: o	Full Name